Royce W. Smith

 Top 100 SuperLawyer in Philadelphia in 2017

 Pennsylvania SuperLawyer from 2013–2018

 Raised in North Philadelphia, Royce W. Smith’s parents and family taught him life lessons that have served him well professionally: to maintain justice, do what is right and give voice to the concerns of the voiceless.

-Mr. Smith’s late father pastored a Baptist church in North Philadelphia, and his mother is currently an associate pastor of a Baptist church in Mount Airy/Germantown, Philadelphia.
+Mr. Smith’s late father pastored a Baptist church in North Philadelphia, and his mother retired as an associate pastor of a Baptist church in Mount Airy/Germantown, Philadelphia.
 Additionally, Smith’s grandfather and uncle pastored a church in Jenkintown, Pennsylvania for a combination of over 50 years.
-Today, true to his roots, Smith provides free counseling at legal clinics hosted by area churches.
+True to his roots, Mr. Smith has provided free counseling at legal clinics hosted by area churches.

 Mr. Smith earned a LL.M. in Trial Advocacy from Temple Law and, by faculty vote, was named the program’s top-performing student.
 He is a graduate of Temple University Beasley School of Law, where he received numerous awards for outstanding trial advocacy and was a member of several nationally recognized mock trial teams.
 Mr. Smith was recognized for outstanding oral advocacy in appellate argument, twice received the Murray S. Love Award for Excellence in Trial Advocacy, earned the Andrew Gay Award for Excellence in Trial Advocacy and was honored with the James J. Manderino Award for Trial Advocacy.